-A little over six years ago, before we had any dedicated marketing function at SaltStack, Thomas Hatch, my co-founder, sat in front of a web cam, hit record, and started talking about the origins of Salt.
+A little over six years ago, before we had any dedicated marketing function at SaltStack, Thomas Hatch, my co-founder, sat in front of a web cam, hit record, and started talking about the origins of Salt and IT automation.
 This became the first episode of Salt Air.

 Back then Salt was a small but rapidly growing open source project.
 LinkedIn, Hulu, Wikimedia, and hundreds of other early adopters of the Salt open source project were hungry for more and any information about Salt.
 They were already using Salt to automate systems administration and for configuration management, but the Salt automation engine is modular and could be used for so much more.

 Any Salt insights or new developments Tom and the engineers would provide to the community were always immediately consumed.
 After all, Salt was created as a response and an alternative to both legacy systems management tools and contemporary configuration management tools.
 Tom believed, and the IT market confirmed, that a need existed for a more modular, flexible, scalable, and intelligent systems management alternative.

 With the help of the Salt community we’ve alway moved so fast.
 Of course, this is one of the many advantages of our open source DNA.
 In Salt Air 1 Tom was already talking about Salt Cloud for control of any cloud or virtualized platform, and about the Salt REST API.

 Salt Air 2 dives right into SaltStack support for OpenStack deployment and configuration.
 And one of the most popular videos on the SaltStack YouTube channel is the Salt Air episodes focused on using SaltStack to manage Docker containers at scale.
 Another is the release of Salt SSH as the most scalable and powerful agentless systems management option available to the market.

 We got away from publishing Salt Air episodes for a time.
 But with the start of this new year, SALT AIR IS BACK!